sanctuuary/APE_readthedocs/docs/developers/cli.rst

 .. code-block:: shell

-    java -jar APE-2.4.0-executable.jar synthesis ImageMagick/Example1/config.json
+    java -jar APE-2.5.2-executable.jar synthesis ImageMagick/Example1/config.json

 .. _pull-a-tool:
 Pull a Tool
 ^^^^^^^^^^^

-Fetches a tool from bio.tools using the bio.tools API and converts it to APE-compatible tool annotation format and generates the initial CWL configuration file.
+Fetches a tool from bio.tools via the API, generates an APE-compatible CWL file, and creates a lightweight tool.json pointer to the CWL.
+Add this JSON to the APE domain configuration to include the tool in synthesis.

 Usage
 """""